rjoydip-zz/what-is/README.md

-# What is it?
+# What is?

-> What is it?
-Anything in javascript.
+> What is in javascript?.

 ## Contents